 Never feed a moose.
 Feeding of any wild game is dangerous and against the law.
 The University Police Department has a no-tolerance policy on this issue.
-Anyone caught feeding or harassing a moose will be charged.
-No pun intended.
+Anyone caught feeding or harassing a moose may be cited.

 2. Recognize the Signs of an Aggressive Moose- The moose stops eating and stares at you.
 The moose lays its ears back and raises the hair on its hump.
 The moose licks its lips or clicks its teeth.
 The moose lowers its head and walks towards you.